hirememorey/nba-lineup-optimizer/docs/architecture.md

     *   The `ModelEvaluator` library is the **single source of truth** for all lineup analysis.
     *   It operates on a "blessed" set of players with complete data, refusing to process any player with incomplete information.
 This converts a data quality problem into a clear, manageable error.

+### 4.1.
+Model Integration Architecture ✅ **NEW**

+*   **Principle**: Model integration must be independent and non-disruptive to prevent coupling issues between different model implementations.
+*   **Implementation**:
+    *   The `SimpleModelEvaluator` is completely independent from the original `ModelEvaluator` to avoid any coupling issues.
+    *   Both evaluators implement the same interface, allowing for seamless comparison and validation.
+    *   The `Model Comparison Dashboard` provides side-by-side validation to ensure both systems work correctly.

 ### 5. Sparsity-Aware Design

 *   **Principle**: Not all data will be available for all players.
 The system must be built for missing data from the start, rather than trying to achieve 100% coverage for every metric.